pkulikov239/bcm-inverse-spectral/README.md

 If you use this code, please cite the paper above and the archived code:

-> <authors>, *Code for "An inverse spectral problem for the wave equation with a varying
-> Robin parameter at the boundary"*, Zenodo, <DOI>.
+> A. Hannukainen, P. Kulikov, M. Lassas, L. Oksanen, *Code for "An inverse spectral problem for the wave equation with a varying Robin parameter at the boundary"*, Zenodo, DOI: to be added.

 ## License